john-stromberg/sql-challenge/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Inspect the CSVs and sketch out an entity relationship diagram (ERD) of the tables utilizing [http://www.quickdatabasediagrams.com]
 ![model](EmployeeSQL/images/database_diagram.png)

 #### Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
+* Table schema were created for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

-* Import each CSV file into the corresponding SQL table.
+* Imported each CSV file into the corresponding SQL table.

 #### Data Analysis

-Once you have a complete database, do the following:
+Once the database was completed, the following queries were written for the analyis:

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.